ansys/pyensight/doc/source/rest_api/rest_api.rst

 .. note::

     Examples here leverage Python requests to execute REST calls, but tools like cURL and Swagger can also be leveraged.
-The intended use of the API is via JavaScript using ``fetch()`` from within a web page, making it possible to control and interact with a PyEnSight-launched EnSight instance directly from the browser.
+The intended use of the REST API is via JavaScript to use ``fetch()`` from within a web page, making it possible to control and interact with a PyEnSight-launched EnSight instance directly from the browser.
 Moreover, both PyEnSight and REST calls can be used to talk to the same EnSight session, making it possible to communicate between browser JavaScript and PyEnSight Python scripts using